• Skip to primary navigation

 Sugar Free Drink Faq’s

 How long does homemade cranberry juice last?
-The drink should be stored in refrigerator and it will last approximately one week.
+You should keep the drink should in refrigerator and it will last approximately one week.

 How much cranberry juice can I drink a day?
 About 16 oz. is ok to drink, sometimes it might upset stomach if you drink too much.